beet-software/dorm/dorm_example/README.md

   application starts.
 - Firebase and Firestore generate local Firebase Emulator configuration.
 - HTTP generates a local in-memory Dart server and a configured HttpMapping.
-- Memory and BLoC run without an external service.
+- The in-memory and BLoC profiles run without an external service.

 The generated .env.example file documents required variables.
 It is a reference file; the generated application does not load it automatically.